hapm/test/README.md

 ============================
 This little package adds a matcher for exceptions to JUnits matcher catalog.
-I tried to make it as easy as possible, so you don't need the throw/catch/fail() structure anymore, and get quite well formated information about what went wrong, as you know it from other matchers.
+I tried to make it as easy as possible, so you don't need the throw/catch/fail() structure anymore, and get quite well formated information about what went wrong, similar to other known matchers.

 ## Installation

 For now, there is no maven repository hosting this.
-If it get something bigger than what it is actually, I'll see if I publish it somewhere.
+If it get any bigger than what it currently is, I'll see if I can publish it somewhere.
 For now you need to check it out, compile it, and install it to your local maven artifact repository.

 ## Usage

 First of all, reference the package from your current project, by adding the package to your classpath for JUnit executions.
 How to do that, depends on the IDE you are working with.
-If you have maven support in your project, you can easily add the following to your poms dependencies section (be sure to change the version to what you want it to be, actually there is only 0.0.1-SNAPSHOT so):
+If you have maven support in your project, you can easily add the following to your poms dependencies section (be sure to change the version to what you want it to be, currently there is only 0.1.0 so):

 ```xml
 		<dependency>